Let's try using Google Cloud PHP Client, which allows you to easily operate various GCP services

 Like AWS, GCP also has client libraries that support various programming languages

-This is a very handy tool that allows you to access various GCP services in the same way.
+This is a very convenient tool, as it allows you to access various GCP services using the same method.

-Also, because it's integrated, the usability is consistent across services, so once you learn it, you won't get lost.
-The more you use it, the more you benefit from it.
+Furthermore, because it's integrated, the user experience remains consistent across services, meaning that once you learn it, you won't get lost.
+The more you use it, the more benefits you'll receive.

-This time, I'll be using the PHP client library.
+This time, I'll try using the PHP client library.

 Install using composer

-GCP client libraries are modularized for each service, so you just need to install the library for the service you need.
+GCP client libraries are modularized for each service, so you only need to install the library for the service you need.

 In the example below, we are installing the library for Cloud Storage